Expert Advice On Improving Your Home

 There are six primary gutter guard types.
 These include the following:

-• Brush guards are just what they sound like: large brush bristles that sit in your gutters and block debris while letting water through.
+• Brush guards are what they sound like: large brush bristles that sit in your gutters to block debris but let water through.
 On average, you can expect to pay $4.04 per linear foot for brush guards.

-• Foam guards are light and easy to install.
-This type of guard catches debris on the foam and keeps it out of your gutter.
+• Foam guards are lightweight and easy to install.
+Debris collects on the foam instead of in your gutter.
 Foam guards cost around $2.46 per linear foot.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.